day8/re-frame/docs/WIP/ApplicationState.md

 re-frame puts all your application state into one place, which is called `app-db`.

-Ideally, you will provide a spec for this data in the one place, [using a powerful and leveragable schema](http://clojure.org/about/spec).
+Ideally, you will provide a spec for this data-in-the-one-place, [using a powerful and leveragable schema](http://clojure.org/about/spec).

 Now, this advice is not the slightest bit controversial for 'real' databases, right?
 You'd happily put all your well-formed data into PostgreSQL.

-But within a running application (in memory), there is hesitation.
+But within a running application (in memory), there can be hesitation.
 If you have a background in OO, this data-in-one-place business is a really, really hard one to swallow.
 You've spent your life breaking systems into pieces, organised around behaviour and trying